panovek/refinerycms-videojs/readme.md

 - You can embedded video (like youtube or vimeo iframes)
 - You can upload files
 - You can use link to external source
+- You can set category of uploaded video

 Video (instance of `Refinery::Videos::Video` model) aggregates different sources (files and links, one or many).